The Demise of Kodak

 Associated Press reported the downturn Kodak has taken, and it warrants a discussion about brand and the responsibility brands have to remaining relevant.

 Kodak Failure posts narrower 1Q loss, sales edge up

 By BEN DOBBIN, AP Business Writer

 ROCHESTER, N.Y. – Eastman Kodak Co. said Thursday its first-quarter loss narrowed to $115 million as it chases a bigger stake in digital photography.

 Hit by carry-over restructuring charges after navigating a four-year digital overhaul, the photography products maker lost the equivalent of 40 cents a share in the January-March quarter, compared with a loss of $151 million, or 53 cents a share, a year earlier.

 What happened to Kodak?
-What was behind the Kodak Failure?
+What was behind the Kodak failure?
 It was one of the most recognizable brand names in the world.
 Kodak promised a premium product, highest quality standards and an emotional involvement in the lives of its adoring customers.

-It did not capitalize on its brand meaning and permission.
+But it did not capitalize on its brand meaning and permission.